 No. They only produced the Beat only with a 5-speed manual transmission.

 Yes.
 The Honda Beat is over 25-years old, meaning it can be legally imported to the US.
+Individual state laws may vary.

 It can be challenging for the first few days.
 After that you won’t even notice that your steering wheel is on the wrong side.

-Unfortunately not.
+Unfortunately, there are no left-hand drive (LHD) factory produced Honda Beats.
 The Honda Beat, like many other kei cars were only produced for the Japanese market.
 This means that all 33,000 cars were RHD only.

 Since these little cars were built for the Japanese market only, finding parts here in North America can be rather challenging.